sandiegojs/sandiegojs.github.com/index.md

   <div class="span6">
     <h4>Every First Tuesday</h4>
     <p>
-      Every first Tuesday is our official meetup where we get together at <a href="https://www.commnexus.org/incubator/">EvoNexus</a>* for presentations from the community and then chat at a local bar.
-Talks generally range from 30 to 90 minutes and are of any web or JavaScript related topic.<br><br>
+      Every first Tuesday is our official meetup where we get together at <a href="http://zeeto.io//">Zeeto</a>* for presentations from the community and then chat at a local bar.
+Talks generally range from 5 minute lightning talks to 45 minute full-length and are of any web or JavaScript related topic.<br><br>
       * <strong>always</strong> check <a href="http://www.meetup.com/sandiegojs/">meetup.com</a> to rsvp and verify the venue!
     </p>
   </div>
   <div class="span6">
     <h4>Every Second Wednesday</h4>
     <p>
-      Every second Wednesday is our official Ember meetup where we get together primarily at <a href="https://www.commnexus.org/incubator/">EvoNexus</a>* for presentations, workshops, or casual discussion.
-We then carry our conversations to a local bar for some drinks. <br><br>
+      Every second Wednesday is our official Ember meetup where we get together primarily at <a href="https://www.learnacademy.org/">LEARN Academy</a>* for presentations, workshops, or casual discussion. <br><br>
-      * sometimes this won't be on Wednesday, or at EvoNexus so <strong>always</strong> check <a href="http://www.meetup.com/sandiegojs/">meetup.com</a> to rsvp and verify the venue!
+      * <strong>always</strong> check <a href="http://www.meetup.com/sandiegojs/">meetup.com</a> to rsvp and verify the venue!
     </p>
   </div>
 </div><br><br>